openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/collection/collection_package_api/collection_package_class.md

 public operator func -(other: ReadOnlySet<T>): TreeSet<T>
 ```

-Function: Returns a new set containing the difference of elements between two sets.
+Function: Returns a new set containing the difference of two sets.

 Parameters: